 The submission noted that the ATAGI pre-submission advice to PBAC (29 August 2024) indicated that Aboriginal and Torres Strait Islander people are at higher risk of severe COVID-19 and mortality due to a higher prevalence of comorbidities that increase the risk of severe COVID-19 than the general Australian population.
 Currently, it is recommended that Aboriginal and Torres Strait Islanders receive COVID-19 vaccine (primary course with or without booster), depending on their age, immune status, and whether they have the conditions listed in the Australian Immunisation Handbook that are considered to increase their risk of severe COVID-19.
 The submission considered the advice for this population was fairly consistent with other individuals at high risk of severe COVID-19 and did not request any additional NIP eligibility criteria for broader access for Aboriginal and Torres Strait Islanders.
 The evaluation considered this was consistent with the current advice.

-As detailed in below, there were inconsistencies across the submission regarding the assumed number of doses per year in the various populations.
+As detailed in Table 4 below, there were inconsistencies across the submission regarding the assumed number of doses per year in the various populations.
 For example, the submission proposed ‘biannual’ dosing for adults aged 18-64 years with severe immunocompromise but ‘annual or biannual’ dosing for adults aged 65-74 years with severe immunocompromise.
 ATAGI recommendations are currently identical for these two populations (i.e., recommended every 12 months but can consider a dose every 6 months).
-Some changes to the assumed utilisation were proposed in the PSCR as noted in .
+Some changes to the assumed utilisation were proposed in the PSCR as noted in Table 4.